How can you finish what you started when day to day tasks keep interrupting any progress? You know what I mean, whether you want to:

 Midway through we’re struggling.

-We’re over it by the finish line.
+We’re well over it by the finish line.
 If we finish!

-We manage projects at Your VA daily.
+We manage projects at Your VA on a daily basis.
 Little ones and big ones.
 We help clients reach their goals for a living, whether it’s freeing up their time so they can spend more time in their zone of genius or helping them to create and launch their online course.
-Believe me, we know all about midway through projects so here’s my best tips on finishing what you started (and a disclaimer – I’ve yet to meet anyone who’s finished everything they started, myself included!) based on what has and hasn’t worked for us:
+Believe me, we know all about midway through projects!
+So here’s my best tips on finishing what you started (and a disclaimer – I’ve yet to meet anyone who’s finished everything they started, myself included!) based on what has and hasn’t worked for us:

 - Know your why!
 This is the motivation that will pull you through when shit gets real!
 Write it down on your whiteboard, save it to your desktop – keep it front of mind.
 Remembering why you are on this wee journey and the changes to your business (and life) as a result of finishing will keep you going when the tough gets going.